FLUID: Training-Free Face De-identification via Latent Identity Substitution: Experiments

-\paragraph{Overall Metric.} We use a \emph{nested harmonic mean} to prevent an aggregate from over‑valuing a configuration that inflates one attribute while degrading another.
-First, we form a harmonic mean score of four attributes:
+\paragraph{Overall Metric.} Evaluating face de-identification systems requires more than checking whether identity is removed; the method must also preserve facial utility and semantic consistency.
+Existing metrics, however, often reward models that excel in one dimension while quietly failing in others.
+To address this imbalance, we introduce a \emph{nested harmonic mean} that captures the overall identity–utility trade-off in a principled way.
+This is to prevent an aggregate from over‑valuing a configuration that inflates one attribute while degrading another.
+First, we form a harmonic mean score of three attributes:

-then apply another harmonic mean with three elements, $R_{\text{id}}$, $R_{\text{det}}$, and $\mathrm{HM}_{\text{attr}}$ to obtain the overall score $\mathrm{HM}_{\text{overall}}$.
+then apply another harmonic mean with $R_{\text{id}}$, $R_{\text{det}}$, and $\mathrm{HM}_{\text{att}}$ to obtain the overall score $\mathrm{HM}_{\text{overall}}$.
 Because harmonic mean is dominated by low components, a method cannot mask weak privacy or a degraded attribute with a single strong metric; nesting enforces internal balance among attributes before combining the three pillars (privacy, detectability, semantics) concisely.